 #3.
 Professional Program

-Students, who pass the Executive Program move ahead into the final stage of the Company Secretary three-year professional exam.
-Professional Program is the toughest among all three stages as it has a very complex syllabus, which is broadly divided into three modules.
+Students who pass the Executive Program move ahead into the final stage of the Company Secretary three-year professional exam.
+The professional Program is the toughest among all three stages as it has a very complex syllabus, which is broadly divided into three modules.

 Points to Remember: